pronebird/pomo-iphone/README.md

 `TranslationCenter* translator = [TranslationCenter sharedCenter];`

-`translator.defaultPath` - by default it contains path to your app bundle `translator.locale` - by default it contains current UI language
+`translator.defaultPath` - by default it's path to your app bundle `translator.language` - by default it's current UI language

 You can use TranslationCenter directly to translate strings, however it's not really pleasant, so I suggest to use GettextHelpers which provide bunch of shorthandle functions.